b-daneshvarzadeh/Machin-learning/supervised learning.md

 # supervised-learning

-in supervised learning we are givven a data set and we know what our correct output should look like.
+in supervised learning we are given a data set and we know what our correct output should look like.

 supervised learning problems are devided by Regression and Classification problems.